 - you or somebody else are having difficulty breathing

 - you or somebody else are losing a lot of blood from a cut or wound

 - you or somebody else are in shock after a serious cut or burn

-If you would like to talk to somebody immediately about the way you are feeling, call Samaritans on 116 123.
+If you would like to talk to somebody immediately about the way you are feeling, contact Breathing Space or call the Samaritans on 116 123.